he morning blazing threw my

 dismay, the car had been vandalized.
 Nothing to major.
 It would be

 enough for Sam's mom and dad to go ape shit on us.
-Key had been swipe
+A key had been

-Ever want to see eyes popping out.
-Sam was doing it.
-“Sebastian,
+Ever want to see eyes popping out?
+Sam was doing it like a cartoon

-my eyes.
-Almost looked like he crapped his pants.
-Not like I could
+looked like he crapped his pants.
+Not like I could have done

-have done anything.”Sam, get a grip!”
-Holding on to his
+anything.”Sam, get a grip!”
+Holding on to his shoulders.

-shoulders.
 Keeping him steady.
-He looked at the other two for
+As if he was going to faint.
+He looked at the

-support.
-John and Cal just shrugged their shoulders and looked at me.
+other two for support.
+John and Cal just shrugged their shoulders and

-A pit will boulding in my stomach.
-I did not like it.
+looked at me.
+A pit building in my stomach.
+I did not like this

 What could we do?
 Looking at it now.
 It reminds me of the sitcom

 world.
 Why did life at that point look like that?
-Life is strange
+Life is a strange

-line of actions making our story.
+line of actions making our lifes story.
 In any case.
-Sam was taking this
+Sam was taking

 We were not the ones who would have to deal with the coming